Alharbi El Jadeyaoui

-Alharbi El Jadeyaoui (born 8 August 1986) is a footballer who plays as a left winger.
+Alharbi El Jadeyaoui (born 8 August 1986) is a footballer who played as a left winger.
 Born in France, he represented Morocco at international level.

 Career

 El Jadeyaoui was born in Strasbourg.

 On 13 July 2009, it was announced by Sky Sports that El-Jadeyaoui had joined English Premier League side Blackburn Rovers for a one-week trial.
 On 20 July 2009, Guingamp signed the attacking midfielder from Stade Brest on a four-year deal.
 On 7 August 2013, it was announced that El-Jadeyaoui had joined English Premier League side Arsenal F.C. on a two-day trial.

 On 22 January 2014, it was announced that El-Jadeyaoui signed a two-year contract for Ligue 2 side RC Lens.

 In June 2015, El-Jadeyaoui moved to Azerbaijan Premier League Champions FK Qarabağ, signing a two-year contract.

 On 5 January 2018, El-Jadeyaoui joined Championnat National side Grenoble.
-In the 2018-19 season, he played only 430 minutes of play in the league (including four starts) and on 25 July 2019 he announced the "end of his adventure" with the Grenoble.
+In the 2018–19 season, he played only 430 minutes of play in the league (including four starts) and on 25 July 2019 he announced the "end of his adventure" with the Grenoble.

 In January 2020, he joined German Oberliga Baden-Württemberg club SV Linx.